 Best two-in-one sim racing shifter

-Furthermore, Thrustmaster boasts its gear stick is an exact replica of the genuine shifters equipping products in Sparco’s rally and drift range right now, thus helping to maximise realism in your racing setup.
+It's also worth noting the gear stick is a replica of the genuine shifters found in Sparco's rally and drift range, adding a remarkable level of realism to your racing setup.

-So, if you're sat gaming at your best monitor for racing and feel like your setup needs something extra to take your immersion to the next level, we feel this Thrustmaster shifter is definitely worth looking into.
+So, if you're sitting gaming at your best monitor for racing and feel like your setup needs something extra to take your immersion to the next level, this Thrustmaster shifter is an excellent addition worth considering.
+Its versatility and authenticity will undoubtedly elevate your racing experience to new heights.

 Best sequential sim racing shifter